 The aggressive posture broke with decades of US policy that encouraged assimilation of Native American nations into US culture.
 The so-called “Five Civilized Tribes” of the southeastern United States showed just how possible this feat was.

-Jackson’s allies in Congress made possible the passage of the Indian Removal Act in 1830.
+Jackson’s allies in Congress (the Jacksonian Democrats) made possible the passage of the Indian Removal Act in 1830.
 The act specifically allowed Jackson to aggressively negotiate with Native American nations for the sale of the eastern lands in exchange for land west of the Mississippi River.

-The result was the removal of the Five Civilized Tribes in particularly brutal fashion through often dubious means.
+As a result the federal government proceeded with the removal of the Five Civilized Tribes in particularly brutal fashion through often dubious means.
 The removal led to the death of thousands of Native Americans along what is now known as the Trail of Tears.

 The effects and causes of the Indian Removal Act were devastating towards these populations and could be seen for decades in its aftermath.